“Ten young women have been strangled in Quebec in the last three years – Is there one or several killers?”

 Claudia Beauvais was a 22-year-old First Nations woman from the Caughnawaga ( Kahnawake ) reserve on the south shore of Montreal.
 The paper describes her as having the “mental state of a 4 to 5-year-old-child”, she was interned at the Douglas Memorial Psychiatric Institute in Verdun since 1965.
 She received treatment, but was not confined to a room or ward, free to roam outside the institution and to visit her parents on weekends.
 On the evening of July 3, 1969, Claudia went to see a movie screened at the Douglas campus but did not return to her room.
 On July 8th her mutilated body was found hidden in some bushes.
 Allo Police states, “it was evident a veritable human monster was responsible as the butchery was indescribable.”
 Allo Police then goes on to describe the butchery – I will not describe it.
-The article goes on to describe how police did not suspect on of the other 2,000 patients at the Douglas Institute, the premises were searched and no blood or evidence was found within the residences.
+The article goes on to describe how police did not suspect one of the other 2,000 patients at the Douglas Institute, the premises were searched and no blood or evidence was found within the residences.
 Suspicions were cast on a visitor, or possibly an out-patient.

 What’s said ( or not said ) about Martin five months after her murder is informative.
 She appeared much older than her 14-years, but she lived with her parents, and had regular habits.
-She attended the convent, Regina Sancta, where she was a “brilliant student”.
+She attended the convent, Regina Sancta / Regina Assumpta where she was a “brilliant student”.
 On the evening of her death she received permission to go to the movies at Galeries d’Anjou – again Allo Police stresses to see the film “Jeux pervers”.
 She took the number 41 bus home around 11 pm.
 Approximately four hours later her body was found in the parking lot of the Vieux Cypres taverne on Henri Bourassa approximately a mile from her home.
-She was seated against the wall pf the taverne, in bare feet without shoes, and the autopsy revealed she had been asphyxiated.
+She was seated against the wall of the taverne, in bare feet without shoes, and the autopsy revealed she had been asphyxiated.
 Her clothing was not disheveled.
 She probably died when her assailant placed his hand over her mouth to stop her from screaming.
 Allo Police states she was “definitely not raped” – and here we get some new information – and she was possibly killed for “some revenge”.
-Finally they point out the mysterious tattoo on her abdomen, “F.V.
+Finally they point to the mysterious tattoo on her abdomen, “F.V.
 Frenchy I Love You”, and that this was made after her death.
-Finally there were no traces of drugs or alcohol in her system, and police were still searching for her assassin.
+There were no traces of drugs or alcohol in her system, and police were still searching for her assassin.

 15-year old Linda Silverman was found murdered January 4, 1970 in the Piedmont / Laurentian region north of Montreal.
 Silverman was from an affluent family – her father was the psychiatrist, Doctor Marvin Silverman – and lived in Ottawa.
 She was found dead in a snowbank.
 The body showed no sign of violence, no rape, except she had been strangled from the cord on her ski jacket.
 Linda had been with a friend, Kareen Eidinger spending the weekend skiing near Sainte-Agathe and Saint-Sauveur, just north of Saint Jerome.